Does car insurance cover hitting an animal?

 Will car insurance cover hitting an animal?

 Yes, but only if you buy comprehensive coverage on your car insurance.
-With comprehensive coverage, your policy will cover any damage to your car if you hit a deer or other animal.
-Comprehensive also covers you if you swerve to avoid the animal and hit a tree, pole or other object.
+With comprehensive coverage, your policy will cover any damage to your car if you hit a deer or another animal.
+This coverage also protects you if you swerve to avoid an animal and hit a tree, pole or another object.

 Compare car insurance with comprehensive coverage

 Does hitting an animal raise auto insurance rates?

 Usually no, but it depends on your state and insurance.
-Hitting an animal is generally considered a not-at-fault accident and will be paid for under your comprehensive policy.
+Hitting an animal is generally considered a not-at-fault accident that’s paid for under your comprehensive coverage.
 So it won’t affect your rates unless you make several claims around the same time.

 But if it’s considered a collision — for example, if you swerve away from the deer and hit another car — your rates could go up.
 Also, some states allow your insurer to raise your rates after an accident where you aren’t at fault, in which case you could see a premium hike.